megicivovic/githubAPI/README.md

 * `ghtool desc` - describes the usage of desc command
 * `ghtool repo` - with this command you can create new repo on your github.
-For performing this command, application needs to be registered in [Authorized applications] (https://github.com/settings/applications) with a client ID and client secret, and also you will be asked to provide your github credentials.
+For performing this command, application needs to be registered in [Authorized applications] (https://github.com/settings/applications) with a client ID and client secret, and also you will be asked to provide your github credentials (this is and additional feature expanding the requests made by SBG team)